Mohammad-Abdelhadi/FinanceTracker/README.md

 ##
 statics - visualize the top 3 expense as charts
 ##
-send money - Let you send money to another users have registered in the website
+send money - Let you send money to another users have registered in the app
 ##
 profile - preview the user Data